princjef/gomarkdoc/format/README.md

 func (f *PlainMarkdown) AccordionHeader(title string) (string, error)
 ```

-AccordionHeader generates the header visible when an accordion is collapsed\.
-Since accordions are not supported in plain markdown\, this generates a level 6 header\.
+AccordionHeader generates the header visible when an accordion is collapsed.
+Since accordions are not supported in plain markdown, this generates a level 6 header.

-The AccordionHeader is expected to be used in conjunction with AccordionTerminator\(\) when the demands of the body's rendering requires it to be generated independently\.
+The AccordionHeader is expected to be used in conjunction with AccordionTerminator\(\) when the demands of the body's rendering requires it to be generated independently.
 The result looks conceptually like the following:

 ```
 accordion := format.AccordionHeader("Accordion Title") + "Accordion Body" + format.AccordionTerminator()